-GABAC and GARTC were originally City/County committees.
-Each citizen committee was established by City ordinance and is charged with representing cyclists, equestrians, and pedestrians and advising governmental agencies on planning, projects, and programs affecting bicyclists and other trail users.
-The County has withdrawn its participation with the advisory groups and adoption of the Trails & Bikeways Facility Plan.
-The reason given was that the groups focused almost exclusively on urban, paved trails, which was not what the County was working on, and their adoption of the Bernalillo County Bicycle & Pedestrian Safety Action Plan.
+GABAC and GARTC were established by City ordinance and are charged with representing cyclists, equestrians, and pedestrians and advising governmental agencies on planning, projects, and programs affecting bicyclists and other trail users.
+Though they both include members representing unincorporated areas of City, Bernalillo County does not formally participate in the activities of the committees and will not jointly adopt the Bikeways and Trails Facility Plan.
+County trail and bikeway facilities are administered by the Bernalillo County Pedestrian and Bicyclist Safety Action Plan, adopted in 2012.
+This Plan seeks to coordinate new facility connections with those proposed by Bernalillo County.